jpcaparas/playbooks/README.md

    - Workstation packages: `ansible-playbook playbook.yml -vvv --tags=workstation`
    - Combination server + workstation packages: `ansible-playbook playbook.yml -vvv --tags=server,workstation`
    - Friend packages: `ansible-playbook playbook.yml -vvv --tags=friend`

-## Supported Platforms

-The playbooks are tested on:
-- Debian/Ubuntu
-- macOS

 Some packages are OS-specific and will only be installed if supported on the target platform.